MikkoMMM/SpecuSim/README.md

 * Wii Remote with a MotionPlus attachment.
 A sensor bar is also strongly recommended (the game will run without but there will be severe gyroscopic yaw drift).

+Note that Wii Remote support may be discontinued at some point in favor of OpenVR and mobile devices, at which point there'll be another look at license options, too.

 ## Software
 * Python 3.6 or later